vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 [Concept: Price monitoring](./market-protections#price-monitoring)
 :::

+### Auction type: Block time
+When the network experiences particularly slow block times - more than 10 seconds per block - all markets are moved into auction.
+The slowdowns can occur in situations such as after a network upgrade, or downtime.

+#### Entry into block time auction
+A slow block that exceeds the threshold will trigger auctions on all markets.

+The duration of the auction depends on how long the previous block took to be processed.
+The relationship between the two is set as a network parameter: <NetworkParameter frontMatter={frontMatter} param="auction.LongBlock" hideValue={true} />.

+#### Exit from block time auction
+When the auction duration time has passed, all markets will leave the block time auction.

 ### Auction call period
 During the auction call period, no trades are created, but all orders are queued.